-- 4. interpret and apply primary source materials, constitutional documents and other relevant agreements - 5. identify conduct and regulation issues, such as conflicts of interest and FSMA, as they arise in the context of relevant transactions - 6. draft the relevant documentation and prepare the appropriate forms and filings.
+- 4. interpret and apply primary source materials, constitutional documents and other relevant agreements - 5. identify conduct and regulation issues, such as conflicts of interest and FSMA, as they arise in the context of relevant transactions and act within the Code of Conduct - 6. draft the relevant documentation and prepare the appropriate forms and filings.